A Chiastic Reconfiguration Of Joel

 Chapter 2 11b The day of the Lord is great; it is dreadful.
 Who can endure it?

 The "Day of the Lord" of this Period refers to the dreadful time of the great End-Times Tribulation from God, the period between the rapture and the judgement [6] (see also 1:15 and 3:14 for the other two "Days of the Lord").
+This torment from the creature of the Abyss is a part of this period of tribulation.

 Chapter 2 12 “Even now,” declares the Lord, “return to me with all your heart, with fasting and weeping and mourning.”
 13 Rend your heart and not your garments.
 Return to the Lord your God, for he is gracious and compassionate, slow to anger and abounding in love, and he relents from doing harm.